 Where is Cinco de Mayo celebrated?

-Fun fact: beer sales on Cinco de Mayo are on the same level as beer sales on Super Bowl Sunday!
+Fun fact: beer sales on Cinco de Mayo rival Super Bowl Sunday numbers.